Quantifying Hallucinations in Language Language Models on Medical Textbooks: Methodology

 \subsection{Experiment 2: Cross-Model Evaluation and Preference Study}

 The generated QA benchmark is applied \emph{zero-shot} to a range of language models.
-The six open source language models that scored highest on the benchmark, including Phi-4 base, LLama 3.3 -70B instruct, Qwen 3 32B, Mistral Large 2411, LLama-4 Scout, Falcon 3 10B Instruct, as well as two internal models which also scored high on the Experiment 1 benchmark, NameAnonymized and NameAnonymized V2 were then taken for further examination by the human expert annotators.
+The six open source language models that scored highest on the benchmark, including Phi-4 base, LLama 3.3 -70B instruct, Qwen 3 32B, Mistral Large 2411, LLama-4 Scout, Falcon 3 10B Instruct, as well as two internal models which also scored high on the Experiment 1 benchmark, \internalmodelone{} and \internalmodeltwo{} were then taken for further examination by the human expert annotators.
 Clinicians access a second portal \footnote{\redact{\url{https://bionlp.nlm.nih.gov/ClinIQLink/hallucinations}}.
 Code \redact{\url{https://github.com/Brandonio-c/ClinIQLink-QA-website-task2}}.} where they view the reference answer plus anonymous model outputs in random order, rank them best-to-worst, and label each as \emph{Good}, \emph{Okay} or \emph{Bad}.
 This experiment addresses \textbf{RQ2}, cross-model hallucination comparison, and \textbf{RQ3}, alignment with clinician preference.
+Experiment 2 evaluates only the four open-ended QA types (short answer, short inverse, multi-hop, and multi-hop inverse), as the closed-ended types (true/false, list, and multiple-choice) produce responses whose correctness is fully determined by the benchmark answer key and, therefore, do not require preference ranking among model outputs.